Andrusowski/asaks.de/README.md

 - `layouts/`: Hugo templates.
 - `static/`: Static assets (images, etc.).

-Yeah, this is ai generated if it wasn't obvious lmao
+Yeah, this Readme is ai generated if it wasn't obvious lmao